Space City Productions is a London based advertising production

 Media giant Apple has been involved in two major rulings by the ASA.
 In 2004 Apple claimed to be selling "the world's fastest personal computer".
 Their Power Mac G5 system was judged to be unsubstantiated and this slogan was dropped.

-In 2008, an advertisement for the iPhone was banned because of false claims that it could access "all of the Internet".
+In 2008, an advertisement for the iPhonewas banned because of false claims that it could access "all of the Internet".
 The iPhone could not support of major plug-ins such as Flash, therefore access to some programmers were restricted.

+How could this affect the advertisements that I reviewed?
 The four television advertisements that I have featured on this blog were created by advertisers.
 These advertisers have to be licensed in order to produce advertisements for television.
 They have to follow the codes in the UK Code of Broadcast Advertising.
 If any of these companies breached these codes they would be accountable to the ASA and would need to make changes to their advertisement or withdraw the advertisement.
+The advertisement for E-Lites electronic cigarettes is shown on UK television although advertisements featuring normal cigarettes are banned.
+Cigarette advertising was banned on UK televison in 1965 and cinema advertising followed in 1986.
+The ASA say that "the new wave of e-cigarette products is set to prove a controversial test of its rules."

 "As tobacco and smoking are areas [we] are keen to ensure that advertising upholds high standards of responsibility, we also have rules restricting products similar to tobacco products, references to smoking or tobacco products and the promotion of smoking in general," an ASA spokesman said.
 "As it stands, it is our view that the advertising of e-cigarettes on TV is likely to be severely restricted, so the kinds of claims and images that could be used to promote them is incredibly limited."
 Trevor Field, the marketing director at E-Lites, said that it is the first to run a TV ad "relating to smoking" in the UK since 1965 and admits that the goal is not to help smokers stop.Promoting tobacco products in TV commercials is banned by the ASA's advertising code, but it does not prohibit the depiction of cigarettes.